Climate scenario data#

 Ensemble mean plots#

-As we now don’t need to focus on individual models anymore, we can reduce the number of lines by only plotting the ensemble means with a 90% confidence interval.
+Now that we no longer need to focus on individual models, we can reduce the number of lines by plotting only the ensemble means with a 90% confidence interval.
+With fewer lines in the plot, we can also reduce the resampling frequency and display the annual means.

 Show code cell source